 A common way that malware could get onto your computer is through a phishing attack.
-(See guidance about phishing.)
 This could be in the form of an email from someone pretending to be your bank or another trusted institution.
 The email will generally ask you to open an attachment or click on a link, and if you do, it will try to install the malware onto your device.
-If you are using your computer with a regular user account as opposed to an administrator account, any malware will not be able to download without the administrator password.
-(See guidance on about accounts.)
+If you are using your computer with a regular user account as opposed to an administrator account, malware will not be able to download without the administrator password.

-Many operating systems have anti-malware already installed.
+Many operating systems have malware protection software already installed.
 Windows 10 has a product called ‘Defender’ which meets the requirements set out in Cyber Essentials.
-Apple was previously considered to be a ‘safe bet’ and ‘immune from viruses’.
-This is certainly no longer the case and, despite modern Apple Operating Systems containing anti-malware mechanisms, it is strongly advised that people use an additional third-party program to ensure maximum security.
+Apple devices were previously considered to be a ‘safe bet’ and ‘immune from viruses’.
+This is certainly no longer the case and, despite modern Apple Operating Systems containing malware protection mechanisms, it is strongly advised that people use an additional third-party program to ensure maximum security.

-Anti-malware software will monitor your device for any malicious activity, if it finds anything, it will destroy or secure it before it causes any harm.
-There are many anti-malware products available to download on a subscription arrangement.
+Malware protection software will monitor your device for any malicious activity, if it finds anything, it will destroy or secure it before it causes any harm.
+There are many malware protection products available to download on a subscription arrangement.
 Some are even free.
 McAfee, AVG and Sophos are just a few well-known names.

 Malware signature detection is a method of virus detection that involves identifying malware by comparing code in a program to the code of known virus types that have already been encountered, analysed and recorded in a database.

-*Heuristic detection was developed to spot suspicious characteristics that can be found in unknown, new viruses and modified versions of existing threats.
-Heuristic analysis is incorporated into anti-malware software to detect new threats before they cause harm.
+Heuristic detection was developed to spot suspicious characteristics that can be found in unknown, new viruses and modified versions of existing threats.
+Heuristic analysis is incorporated into malware protection software to detect new threats before they cause harm.